3rd wave EV to become global bestselling car: Enter the dragon, and in a hurry.

 The 3rd Wave Vehicles.

 There are many products that bring new features, and sometimes price reductions, to market segments.
-But few are from manufacturers that can produce high volumes, and pen a new segment of price equivalent EVs.
+But few are from manufacturers that can produce high volumes, and fewer introduce EVs on mass to high volume vehicle segments.

 Companies In the third wave?